DavidKelemen-hub/Stock-Value-Tracking/README.md

 Since the range indicator buttons are triggers for both the stock and performers view, in the case when the "Max" button is pressed to show all time data, the performer view defaults to a 5y range, I chose this to simplify things a bit :).

-The application tracks at the moment 495 companies, I asked Clause to compute a json file containing current SP500 Companies, but the Yahoo Finance API could not retrieve data for all of them, after searching for the faulty companies, it turned out that they are already delisted.
+The application tracks at the moment 495 companies, I asked Claude to compute a json file containing current SP500 Companies, but the Yahoo Finance API could not retrieve data for all of them, after searching for the faulty companies, it turned out that they are already delisted.
 For the moment, I am updating the database using a python script which I ran occasionally, plan is to automate the script to run daily inorder to ease this process.

 As an additional feature, I also integrated the filtering of the list containing the companies, so they can be found more easily.
 Search can be performed for both symbol (eg. "MSFT")